hauckshane/BigDataBowl-MADS/README.md

 # BigDataBowl-MADS

 Repo for code and figures used in 2024 NFL Big Data Bowl submission: No Edge No Chance.

-Original data and competition information: https://www.kaggle.com/competitions/nfl-big-data-bowl-2024/overview Link to No Edge No Change submission:
+Original data and competition information: https://www.kaggle.com/competitions/nfl-big-data-bowl-2024/overview

+Link to No Edge No Chance submission:

 ## Files